Drupal vs. WordPress Comparison

 Drupal was created with web development in mind.
 This means that you basically have to be a web developer to fully harness Drupal’s powers.

 Both options are free to use.
 If you’re truly on the fence and don’t want to take anyone else’s word for it, try both out.
+I should mention a fully optimized WP install generally is a lot faster as well.

 Content Management Systems